MCadotte415/crowdfunding_ETL/README.md

 Import each CSV file into its corresponding SQL table.

 Verify that each table has the correct data by running a SELECT statement for each.

+Create and import the tables in the following order; contacts, category, subcategory and last campaign